godatadriven/data-pipelines-with-airflow-2nd-ed/chapter13/README.md

 [] Pass .env to chat in docker_compose
 [] Fix chat to accept Azure or OpenAI API
 [] add json parsing to the recipe in the chat app
+[] can i pass env vars in a more elegant way?